GasaiYU/PartRM/README.md

 - For `zero123_val_filelist`, you can refer to `filelist/zero123_val_filelist.txt` and `filelist/zero123_val_filelist_objavser_hq.txt`.

+For the 2-stage training proposed in paper, you should first set the `stage1` in `core/options.py` and `core/options_pm.py` true.
+After the motion-learning traing, set the `stage1` False to conduct the apperance learning training.

 **We will release gaussian database and pretrained checkpoints soon.**

 For evaluation, you should first run